dgaydukov/cert-aws/sa/files/sa.md

 `VACCUM` do 2 things:
 * remove deleted records (when we delete records they are marked for deletion, but actual removal happens later)
 * globally sort tables
+Data API - separate api to access redshift from other aws services like lambda with HTTP connection & using either iam or credentials from secrets manager (you don't need persistent cluster connection).
+You can also create vpc endpoint for data api (this is separate endpoint `com.amazonaws.us-east-1.redshift-data`).
+Limits: max query execution - 24hours, max result size - 100MB, cluster must be inside vpc.
+With standard redshift - you have to connect to cluster with sql client tool, and run queries.

 ###### EMR
 EMR (Elastic Map Reduce) - highly distributed computing framework for data processing and storing, using Apache Hadoop as its distributed data processing engine.